 The question that many companies and individuals have been asking themself is, when a company lacks social responsibility, is that criminal?
 When does it become criminal for a company, corporation, or brand not to have a social-environmental policy?

 In other words, is a company, corporation, or brand responsible for society and the environment?
-Does a lack of corporate social, environmental responsibility a criminal act, or a moral matter?
+Is a lack of corporate social and environmental responsibility a criminal act or a moral matter?

 Should companies, corporations, and brands police themselves to ensure that they have social-environmental responsibilities in place, or should it become a government issue?

-Below are ways that a company’s lack of Social Environmental Responsibility is morally wrong and criminal.
+Below are ways a company’s lack of Social Environmental Responsibility is morally wrong and criminal.

-This is not a complete list, but just ways, not having a corporate social and environmental responsibility in place can border a criminal act.
+This is not a complete list, but just ways that not having corporate social and environmental responsibility can border a criminal act.

-- A company does not care about the environment but knowingly dumps waste in waters and riverways around the world.
-This kind of criminal act destroys the wildlife and usually damages the surrounding soils and areas.
+- A company does not care about the environment but knowingly dumps waste in waters and riverways worldwide.
+This criminal act destroys wildlife and usually damages the surrounding soils and areas.
 In turn, it drives those near the waste sites into poverty and can cause harm to their health.

 - A company that participates in or uses wood from illegal or indiscriminate logging.
 One of the significant causes of deforestation worldwide is illegal or indiscriminate logging.
-A side effect of indiscriminate or illegal logging is land erosion which can cause floods to sweep through entire villages.
-Land eroision can also damage crops, live stock, houses and deaths.
+A side effect of indiscriminate or illegal logging is land erosion, which can cause floods to sweep entire villages.
+Land erosion can also damage crops, livestock, houses, and deaths.

-- A company who does not care about enslaved persons or child labor but only cares about the product’s price.
-Year ago, the Cocoa industry got caught in having child laborers work on the Cocoa plantations on the worldwide cocoa they purchased.
-This forced the chocolate companies to have the policy to ensure that no child labor was used to produce their cocoa used in their chocolate.
+- A company that does not care about enslaved persons or child labor but only cares about the product’s price.
+A few years ago, the Cocoa industry got caught in having child laborers work on the Cocoa plantations on the worldwide cocoa they purchased.
+This forced the chocolate companies to have a policy to ensure that no child labor was used to produce the cocoa used in their chocolate.

-- A company that does not worry about global ethical sourcing throughout their entire supply chain.
-Ethical sourcing is all about understanding what all the players in your global supply chain are doing to help society and the environment.
-A company that does not care about ethical sourcing can knowingly or unknowingly help to participate in social and environmental issues taking place in another part of the world.
+- A company that does not worry about global ethical sourcing throughout their entire supply chain: ethical sourcing is all about understanding what all the players in your global supply chain are doing to help society and the environment.
+A company that does not care about ethical sourcing can knowingly or unknowingly help participate in social and environmental issues in another part of the world.
 In other words, just because you don’t see or know about something does not make you not responsible.

 - A company that does not care about social or political issues and will not take a stand on them.
-We have seen with the Russian invasion of Ukraine how public support for Ukraine and their right to freedom forced many major international companies, corporations and brands to take a stand.
+With the Russian invasion of Ukraine, we have seen how public support for Ukraine and their right to freedom forced many major international companies, corporations, and brands to take a stand.

-The truth is that companies today need to be concerned with not only what is happening in their own offices but what is happening throughout their entire global supply chain.
-Consumers are demanding that companies share responsibility in the entire process and have transparency for their entire global supply chain.
+The truth is that companies today need to be concerned with not only what is happening in their own offices but also what is happening throughout their entire global supply chain.
+Consumers demand that companies share responsibility in the entire process and have transparency for their global supply chain.

 A Lesson From The 2012 Dhaka Garment Factory Fire

 We can all learn from the 2012 Dhaka Garment factory fire that broke out and killed over 115 workers.
-The factory opened in 2009 and employed 1630 workers; they made T-shirts and polo shirts and jackets and included products for various companies and organizations, including Walmart, Carrefour, and IKEA.
+The factory opened in 2009 and employed 1630 workers; they made T-shirts, polo shirts, and jackets and included products for various companies and organizations, including Walmart, Carrefour, and IKEA.

-After the fire broke out and killed all the workers, Walmart was criticized for working with a factory that had such poor safety and other standards and allowed so many workers to die and be injured in the fire.
+After the fire broke out and killed all the workers, Walmart was criticized for working with a factory with such poor safety and other standards, allowing so many workers to die and be injured.

-It was discovered that in 2011 the factory was flagged as a code “orange” for violations of ethical sourcing safety conditions.
+It was discovered that in 2011, the factory was flagged as a code “orange” for ethical sourcing safety conditions violations.
 Walmart knew about this violation but continued to work with the factory.

 Walmart took a massive public relations hit for the fire even though Walmart tried to claim they did not know about this factory as it was a subcontractor for another factory.
 Many saw Walmart’s response as a way to try to pass the buck to someone else.